 - 1. In case of death, provide funeral/visitation information. - 2.
 Identify students and staff in need of follow-up support and assign staff members to monitor vulnerable students: - Coordinate counseling opportunities for students - Announce ongoing support for students with place, time, and staff facilitator - Provide parents with a list of community resources available to students and their families - 3.
 Convene District Support Team to assist with debriefing. - Assess system-wide support needs, and develop planned intervention strategies - Discuss successes and problems - Discuss actions to improve the response (After Action Reporting) - 4.
 Allow staff the opportunity to discuss their feelings and reactions to the incident.
-The Emergency Response Team should provide a list of suggested readings to teachers, parents and students. (i.e., handouts later in this chapter). - 5.
+The Emergency Response Team should provide a list of suggested readings to teachers, parents and students. - 5.
 Develop a process for screening and registering volunteers. - 6.
-Develop a process for inventorying district and donated supplies.
+Develop a process for inventorying district and donated supplies. - 7.
+Continue to communicate with parents/guardians and community stakeholders.